queryluke/masseffect-5e/static/data/spells/defense_matrix.md

 - sentinel
 advancementOptions:
 - name: Shield
   description: Deploy the matrix as a stationary shield.
-Up to 2 creatures of medium
+Up to 2 creatures of medium size can stand behind the shield,
-    size can stand behind the shield, gaining the resistance benefit when attacked by creatures from the other side of the shield.
+    gaining half-cover.
+It lasts 1 minute and no longer requires concentration.
-- name: Improved Defense
+- name: Custom Current
-  description: Gain a +2 bonus to your AC while Defense Matrix is active.
+  description: When you cast defense matrix, choose one damage type.
+You have resistance to that type while defense matrix is active.
 ---
-Spend X tech points to reinforce your armor with special Foucault currents.
-You gain resistance to your choice of X damage types.
+Reinforce your armor with special Foucault currents.
+You gain +2 to your AC while defense matrix is active.